ulrichSchreiner/atocker/README.md

 This docker image contains [atom](http://atom.io), [go-plus](https://github.com/joefitzgerald/go-plus)  and many go tools.
 The configuration conforms to a standard *GOPATH* filesystem layout.
 Earliear Versions of
 **atocker** used the directory layout of [gb](http://getgb.io/); with Go 1.6 vendoring is a part of Go itself, so imho it is not needed any more to use sepearate directories for specific projects.
+If you want `gb` support, you should start `atocker` with `gb` as parametern.
+In this case, the script will put then `/work/vendor` directory in the `GOPATH` and most of the go-tools should work.

 You can start the editor in any empty directory and this will be used as the single *GOPATH*.
 So if you want to develop for [docker](https://github.com/docker/docker) it would be ok to have a directory tree like this: